>> Watch UPMC experts discusshow responsive neurostimulation helps treat epilepsy.

 Epilepsy surgery may be an effective option if:

-UPMC neurosurgeons offer diagnostic surgery for detection of difficult to localize seizures, also called intracranial monitoring, and four types of treatment surgery for adults:
+UPMC neurosurgeons offer diagnostic surgery for detection of difficult to localize seizures, also called intracranial monitoring, and a number of surgical treatments:

 » Learn more about adult epilepsy surgery.